harithfakhiri/githubjobs-fe/README.md

 ### not done yet
 - pagination

+### notes
+- you cannot go to another page before logging in, if you dont log in you will be redirected lo login page
+- if your token expires you will be asked to login
+- donot forget register through

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.